 The Brecon Beacons Mountain Centre at Libanus (about half an hour from the Castle).
 Lovely views all around, including over Brecon.
 No climbing as you drive to the top.

-The Lady of the Lake (ten minutes drive from Castle).
-The Lake of Arthurian Legend.
-Read all about this hidden lake and its past.
+The Lady of the Lake (ten minutes from Castle).
+The Lake of Arthurian Legend - a hidden lake, a historic past.

 Penwyllt railray tracks (five minutes from Castle).
 Either walk along in one direction or back again, or do a circular walk via the Caving Club.